 Wheelchair Securement Glossary

-Every term you need to understand wheelchair securement — from WC18, WTORS, and ADA 49 CFR Part 38 to FMVSS 222, NFPA 1917, AMBULOK, IDEA, and federal transit and education regulations.
+Every term you need to understand wheelchair securement — from WC18 and WTORS to tie-down straps, FMVSS standards, pelvic belts, fleet outfitting, vehicle conversion, and federal transit regulations.
 Straight definitions from industry specialists.

 Glossary Terms A–Z